lyakoway/ai-RAG-chat/README.md

 | Relevance (answers the question)| 5.0 / 5       |
 | Citations (citations correct)   | 5.0 / 5       |

-## Limitations

-What I know about the project's boundaries, stated up front:

-- **Corpus.** Evaluation numbers on this page are from the public demo pack (6 files, 12 chunks) and the held-out set (~180 queries) reported on the case page — an upper bound, not production quality.
-Production data stays under NDA.
-- **Judge.** In judge mode the judge is from the same GLM family as the answering model — self-judging is lenient.
-A strict evaluation needs a judge from another family: the script already supports `--judge-model`.
-- **Security.** The demo runs without authentication and rate limits — production needs auth, request limits and token accounting.
-- **Load.** No load testing was done — the latency numbers are from single-user runs.
-- **Prompts.** No automated prompt regression yet: output contracts are fixed, model A/B is available in the judge script (`--answer-model` / `--judge-model`).

 ## 🚀 Deploy

 The live version is hosted on **Hugging Face Spaces** (Docker) — one container